Kylie Jenner & Travis Scott Just Gave Their First Interview Together & It's A Lot

-Kylie Jenner and Travis Scott are finally letting fans in on their quick, elusive and private relationship.
-The pair is on the cover of GQ, photographed and interviewed as a dynamic duo: parents, influencers and lovers.
-And it may surprise you – they come across as nice, warm people.
+Kylie Jenner and Travis Scott are finally letting fans in on their quick, elusive, and private relationship.
+The pair is on the cover of GQ, photographed and interviewed as a dynamic duo: parents, influencers, and lovers.
+And I must warn you: they are actually very cute and nice and good and warm people.
+It may surprise you.

 Advertisement